n6ai/minze/docs/guide/components/events.md

 :::

 ::: danger
 For compatibility reasons it's possible to use the `@event` notation.
-E.g. `@click="run"`, but it's discouraged, since the `@` symbol isn't a valid attribute name, and isn't 100% percent compatible with Minzes [patching](/guide/components/templating#patching) mechanism.
+E.g. `@click="callback"`, but it's discouraged, since an attribute with an `@` symbol isn't a valid attribute name, thus isn't 100% compatible with Minzes [patching](/guide/components/templating#patching) mechanism.
 :::

 ::: code-group